 The Company views profit returns to shareholders as one of its important management issues, and as a basic policy, returns are provided after comprehensive consideration of a range of factors that include business performance, financial position, and enhancement of internal reserve for aggressive research and development activities.
-Specifically, on May 11, 2023, the Board of Directors resolved to change the policy of paying dividends of surplus that amount to approximately the upper 30% range of estimated profit calculated without taking into account extraordinary income and losses in the consolidated financial statements, to pay approximately 35% of estimated profit calculated without taking into account extraordinary income and losses in the consolidated financial statements, income and losses in the consolidated financial statements, the pay approximately 35% of estimated profit calculated without taking into account extraordinary income and losses in the consolidated financial statements, starting from the next fiscal year.
+Specifically, the Company intends to pay dividends of surplus at a rate of approximately 35% of estimated profit calculated without regard to extraordinary loss or income in the consolidated financial statements.